Skip to content

 Can a wooden TV unit also serve as a sideboard?

-Certainly — a wide wooden TV unit (180+ cm) with doors or drawers can serve as a sideboard or storage system in the bedroom.
+Certainly — a wide wooden TV unit (180+ cm) with doors or drawers can serve as a dresser or storage system in the bedroom.

 Blijf op de hoogte van nieuwe collecties